matter-labs/era-compiler-solidity/docs/src/01-installation.md

 | x86_64 |   ✅   |   ✅   |    ✅    |
 | arm64  |   ✅   |   ✅   |    ❌    |

-> [!IMPORTANT]
 > Please avoid using outdated distributions of operating systems, as they may lack the necessary dependencies or include outdated versions of them.
 > *zksolc* is only tested on recent versions of popular distributions, such as MacOS 11.0 and Windows 10.

 <div class="warning">
-[musl](https://musl.libc.org)-based builds are deprecated, but they are still supported to preserve tooling compatibility.
+<a href="https://musl.libc.org">musl</a>-based builds are deprecated, but they are still supported to preserve tooling compatibility.<br>
-Starting from *zksolc* v1.5.3, we are shipping builds statically linked with [the GNU C library](https://www.gnu.org/software/libc/).
+Starting from <b>zksolc</b> v1.5.3, we are shipping builds statically linked with <a href="https://www.gnu.org/software/libc/">the GNU C library</a>.
 </div>